peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

 (To conclude the hand-over, the old provider is removed by inverting these steps with swapped roles.)

-The multi-signer phase of this process breaks when the new provider fails to include the old provider's keys in the DNSKEY and CDS/CDNSKEY record sets.
+The multi-signer phase of this process breaks when the new provider, perhaps unaware of the situation and its intricacies, fails to include the old provider's keys in the DNSKEY (and CDS/CDNSKEY) record sets.
-One obvious consequence of that is that whenever the resolver happens to retrieve the DNSKEY record set from the new provider, the old provider's RRSIGs do no longer validate, causing responses to SERVFAIL.
+One obvious consequence of that is that whenever the resolver happens to retrieve the DNSKEY record set from the new provider, the old provider's RRSIGs do no longer validate, causing SERVFAIL to be returned.

 However, an even worse consequence can occur when the parent performs their next CDS/CDNSKEY scan:
 It may then happen that the incorrect CDS/CDNSKEY record set is fetched from the new provider and used to update the delegation's DS record set.
-As a result, the old provider is prematureley removed from the domain's DNSSEC chain of trust.
+As a result, the old provider (who still appears in the delegation) is prematurely removed from the domain's DNSSEC chain of trust.
 The new DS record set authenticates the new provider's DNSKEYs only, and DNSSEC validation fails for all answers served by the old provider.